-The buoyant density of HpgV from human serum on both sucrose and CsCl density centrifugation ranged from 1.05–1.13 g cm−3 (Xiang et al., 1998, Melvin et al., 1998).
+The buoyant density of HPgV from human serum on both sucrose and CsCl density centrifugation ranged from 1.05–1.13 g cm−3 (Xiang et al., 1998, Melvin et al., 1998).
 Treatment of HPgV with detergent did not recover a denser, non-enveloped form of the virion, consistent with the lack of a viral nucleocapsid (Melvin et al., 1998).
 In the absence of an established cell culture model for pegiviruses, no information is currently available on their stability or inactivation characteristics.

-The virion structure of pegiviruses is unknown, but the presence of predicted hydrophobic transmembrane regions in the E1 and E2 glycoproteins is consistent with the presence of viral envelope, likely derived by budding of pegiviruses from infected cells, analogously to other flaviviruses.
+The virion structure of pegiviruses is unknown, but the presence of predicted hydrophobic transmembrane regions in the E1 and E2 glycoproteins is consistent with the presence of viral envelope, likely derived by budding of pegiviruses from infected cells, analogously to other members of the family Flaviviridae.

-The E1 and E2 glycoproteins have variable numbers of potential N-linked glycosylation sites, with members of the more divergent species Pegivirus F, Pegivirus H, and Pegivirus J possessing larger number of sites, a feature more typical of hepaciviruses (Kapoor et al., 2015).
+The E1 and E2 glycoproteins have variable numbers of potential N-linked glycosylation sites, with members of the more divergent species Pegivirus F, Pegivirus H, and Pegivirus J possessing a larger number of sites, a feature more typical of hepaciviruses (Kapoor et al., 2015).

 In common with other members of the Flaviviridae, the genome contains a single ORF.
-Structural proteins are processed by cellular proteases while the NS3-4A viral protease cleaves the nonstructural region of the polyprotein in the same gene order as hepaciviruses (Figure 1.Pegivirus).
+Structural proteins are processed by cellular proteases, while the NS3-4A viral protease cleaves the nonstructural region of the polyprotein in the same gene order as hepaciviruses (Figure 1.Pegivirus).

 Pegivirus antigenicity is poorly characterized in the absence of in vitro neutralization assays or experimental animal models.
 Antibody to the E2 glycoprotein of HPgV can be detected in humans and is associated with clearance of viraemia (Feucht et al., 1997, Tacke et al., 1997).
 These E2 antibodies reduce the rate of re-infection following liver transplantation (Tillmann et al., 1998).
 Recent data show the immune modulating effects of E2 protein on T cell activation and NK cell signalling, which may contribute to the absence of serological reactivity to other HPgV proteins (Chivero et al., 2015).